Ultimate guide to the Carrick-a-Rede Rope Bridge 2024/25

 To cross the bridge, visitors need to purchase tickets at the entrance and follow the designated path to the bridge.
 Once there, you can carefully walk across the swaying bridge to reach the other side, where you can enjoy the stunning views.

-Is the Carrick A Rede Rope Bridge managed by any organization?
+Is the Carrick a Rede Rope Bridge managed by any organization?

-Yes, the carrick-a-rede rope bridge is managed by the National Trust, ensuring the safety and preservation of this iconic landmark.
+Yes, the Carrick-a-rede rope bridge is managed by the National Trust, ensuring the safety and preservation of this iconic landmark.

 What is the history behind the Carrick A Rede Rope Bridge?